tillitis/tkey-ssh-agent/README.md

 Looking in the `/dev` directory, there should be a device named like `/dev/tty.usbmodemXYZ`.
 Where XYZ is a number, for example 101.
-This is the device path that needs to be passed as `--port` when running the host programs.
+This is the device path that might need to be passed as `--port` when running the host programs.
 Continue in the section "Using runsign..." below.

 ### Running apps on QEMU